SyntheticNerd/mini-apprentice-review/README.md

 export default App;
 ```

 Now that we are passing props down to our component we need to expose those in the component itself.
-All the custom attributes we defined a.k.a props are stored in a props variable that the react component has access to.
+All the custom attributes we defined a.k.a props are stored in an object called props that the react component has access to.

 In the react component we will access the props variable which is an object that contains all our props in key value pairs.